ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 $H_{\beta}^{(t)}${#eq:description}

 such that it reflects the change in the Laplacian.
 However, for this we only deal with one removal.
 This is because after we remove the edge and calculate its entropy, we return the graph to its initial state.
-The goal is to calculate the entropy of each individual edge removal, as opposed to procedurally bringing the graph down to zero edges (CITE).
+The goal is to calculate the entropy of each individual edge removal, as opposed to procedurally bringing the graph down to zero edges [@ranks].

 Therefore, the process is as follows: